 Environmentalists involved in the zero waste community are just emerging from #PlasticFreeJuly – a month long opportunity to refuse single-use plastics and raise awareness about the devastating effects life in plastic is having on our planet.
 While instructing the masses on how to bring a reusable travel mug to the coffee shop, how to carry a reusable bag to avoid plastic ones and pushing local governments to impose strict regulations on single-use waste are important, there is a large piece of the puzzle missing from this conversation.

-It is fitting, then, that we should round the corner from this activist outcry of choose to reuse! and refuse single-use! to run right smack into the cold, hard reality of #EarthOvershootDay – which falls on August 1st this year.
+It is fitting, then, that we should round the corner from all the calls of choose to reuse! and refuse single-use! to run right smack into the cold, hard reality of #EarthOvershootDay – which falls on July 29 this year.

 What is Earth Overshoot Day?

-Basically the Global Footprint Network tracks how much of Earth’s natural resources humans are gobbling up – everything from water to rare earth minerals to clean air – runs a bunch of complicated calculations and comes up with the day each year when our species overshoots the planet’s ability to regenerate itself.
-In other words, today on August 1st we have used a year’s worth of the Earth’s resources in 7 months.
-This means we are currently using nature 1.7 times faster than our planet’s ecosystems can renew.
-Put in yet another way, this year we’re using the equivalent of 1.7 earths to support human civilization.
+In other words, today on July 29 we have used a year’s worth of the Earth’s resources in 7 months.
+This means we are currently using nature 1.75 times faster than our planet’s ecosystems can renew.
+Put in yet another way, this year we’re using the equivalent of 1.75 earths to support human life on Earth.

 Unsurprisingly given that our economic system is founded on infinite growth of goods and services and our population is rising, Earth Overshoot Day comes earlier and earlier every year.
 If current trends keep pace with this, by 2030 we’ll be using two earths.